Run a VBScript / Windows Scripting Host (WSH) script.

 'wscript' will popup Windows dialogue boxes for user interaction.

 Syntax cscript [options...]
 [ScriptName.vbs] [script_arguments] wscript [options...]
 [ScriptName.vbs] [script_arguments] Options: ScriptName.vbs : Text file containing VBS commands to be execute.
-You must include the extension (normally .vbs) //T:nn Timeout script after nn seconds //nologo hide startup logo //Logo or Display logo (default) //I Interactive mode //B or Batch mode //E:engine Use engine for executing script e.g. //E:jscript //H:CScript Change the default to CScript.exe //H:WScript Change the default to WScript.exe (default) //Job:xxxx Execute a WSF job //S Save current command line options for this user //D Active Debugging //X Execute script in debugger //U Use Unicode for redirected I/O from the console
+You must include the extension (normally .vbs). //T:nn Timeout script after nn seconds. //nologo Hide startup banner. //Logo or Display banner (default) //I Interactive mode.
+The default, and the opposite of /b. //B Batch mode, which does not display alerts, scripting errors, or input prompts. //E:engine Use engine for executing script e.g. //E:jscript //H:CScript Change the default vbs script host to CScript.exe //H:WScript Change the default vbs script host to WScript.exe (default) //Job:xxxx Execute a WSF job. //S Save current command line options for this user. //D Starts the debugger. //X Execute script in debugger. //U Use Unicode for redirected I/O from the console.

-Call one VB script from another.
-This can be done as shown below, although it is usually better to put everything in a single script and use Functions to split up the blocks of code.
+This can be done as shown below, although it is often better to put everything in a single script and use Functions to split up the blocks of code.

 Set objShell = CreateObject("WScript.Shell")